ncboot/shim-review/README.md

 ### Were old shims hashes provided to Microsoft for verification and to be added to future DBX updates?
 ### Does your new chain of trust disallow booting old GRUB2 builds affected by the CVEs?
 -------------------------------------------------------------------------------
-[First time submission, upstream GRUB2 and shim 15,6 have all above CVEs fixed.
-Older GRUBs are disallowed because of generation 1 in their SBAT table ]
+[First time submission, upstream GRUB2 and shim 15,6 have all above CVEs fixed. ]

 -------------------------------------------------------------------------------
 ### If your boot chain of trust includes a Linux kernel: